reabiliti/aroundrails/_posts/ruby/2018-09-03-a-stack-in-ruby-using-linked-lists.md

 # What is a Stack?

-A [Stack][stack] is an abstract data type in programming which has a variety of uses.
+A [Stack][stack]{:target="_blank"} is an abstract data type in programming which has a variety of uses.
 The basic premise of a Stack is that you can add a new value to the end (pushing), and you can remove the last value off of the end.
 This is referred to as LIFO - Last In First Out.

 Our Stack will have 3 external methods: `push` (aliased as `<<`), `pop` and `empty?`.